ploigos-automated-governance/1-demo/README.md

 ## Setup Instructions

-1 .
-Ensure you have an OpenShift 4.x cluster running and accessible to you.
+1. Ensure you have an OpenShift 4.x cluster running and accessible to you.

 - **IMPORTANT** - This cluster must be using and generating certificates from a trusted CA.  If it does not, you will not get full functionality of the demo.
 It will break in spots where tools will not accept untrusted certs.

-2 .
-Log into your cluster `oc` cli.
+2. Log into your cluster `oc` cli.
 You'll need a terminal and web browser to complete this task.

   - Access the OpenShift web console.
   - At the top right of the web console, you'll see your username, click it.
-This will drop down a submenu with a couple options.
+This will drop down a submenu with several options.
+  - Select the `Copy login command` option.
+  - A new tab will open.
+You may be prompted to re-enter your credentials.
+If so, enter the same credentials that use to access the OpenShift web console.
-  - Click the `Copy login command` option.
-This will open a new webpage with the blue text of `Display Token` at the top left-hand side of the page.
+  - You will be taken to a new webpage with the blue text of `Display Token` at the top left-hand side of the page.
+Click that text.
-  - Click on `Display Token`.
-Once clicked, the webpage will refresh with some information.
   - Find the header `Login with this token`
   - Under the header `Login with this token`, you will see a login command that beings with `oc login --token= ...`.
 It will resemble a command such as this one: